MicrosoftDocs/patterns-practices/patterns-practices/reference/regionadaptermappings-getmapping-method-mspp-regions.md

 Remarks
 -------

-<span id="remarksToggle"></span>This class will look for a registered type for controlType and if there is not any, it will look for a registered type for any of its ancestors in the class hierarchy.
+This class will look for a registered type for controlType and if there is not any, it will look for a registered type for any of its ancestors in the class hierarchy.
 If there is no registered type for controlType or any of its ancestors, an exception will be thrown.

 Exceptions
 ----------